 Where & When we operate

 Downstairs at the back of the Whitsunday Sailing Club.
 Park at the front of the club.

 Usually every other Tuesday.
 You will be advised of dates which are tide dependent.
 Sessions run from 8.00am to 2.00pm.
 See our calendar.

 Volunteers are notified via SMS prior to each Sailing Day by the volunteer co-ordinator.
-Please reply to this with a Y or N by Monday evening prior.
+Please reply to this with a Y or N by Monday morning prior.
 This is extremely important for organising.